Continuing Education and Continuing Certification

 USCAP Supports Your Educational Needs

-USCAP offers numerous and varied CME and SAM activities that fulfill the MOC Part II requirements for Lifelong Learning and Self-Assessment.
-ABP diplomates must obtain and report to the ABP a minimum of 70.0 AMA PRA Category 1 Credits™ for each two-year period of the ten year MOC cycle.
+USCAP offers numerous and varied CME and SAM activities that fulfill the CC Part II requirements for Lifelong Learning and Self-Assessment.
+ABP diplomates must obtain and report to the ABP a minimum of 70.0 AMA PRA Category 1 Credits™ for each two-year period of the ten year CC cycle.
 At least 20 of these 70 CME credits must be SAMs.
 All SAMs are CME credits, but not all CME credits are SAMs.
 SAMs must include an examination (post-test), the diplomate must meet a minimum performance level defined by the sponsor of the educational activity, and performance feedback must be provided by the sponsor to the learner.